Semiframes: the algebra of semitopologies and actionable coalitions: Semiframes: compatible complete semilattices

 \begin{rmrk} We continue Remark~\ref{rmrk.not.enough.points}.
 We saw in Example~\ref{xmpl.abstract.point}(2\&3) that there may be \emph{more} abstract points than there are concrete points, and in Remark~\ref{rmrk.not.enough.points} that there may also be \emph{fewer}.

-In the theory of frames, the condition of being \emph{spatial} means that he abstract points and concrete points correspond.
+In the theory of frames, the condition of being \emph{spatial} means that the abstract points and concrete points correspond.
 We imitate this terminology for a corresponding definition on semiframes: \end{rmrk}